rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

     <!-- End maptiks analytics code -->
 ```

 Now the really hard part: putting your own base maps in.

-To do this, you have to find, and modify, a file called app.js.
+12\.
+To insert your own base map, you have to find, and modify, a file called app.js.
 You should be able to find it by following this path: bootleaf/assets/js/app.js

+13\.
 You need to change these lines to point to your maps

 ```js
 /* Basemap Layers */